 I only wish we had found Maia and Rhonda a long time ago.
 This is our new home and we couldn’t be happier about it.
 I have wanted to find true role models and mentors for my daughter and have found that with both Rhonda and Maia.
 They have put together an incredible program and the studio is absolutely beautiful.
 If you are looking for an artistic approach to dance with age appropriate choreography, strong training, and a warm and loving environment, you will find that at IDA.

-THE INDUSTRY will be a hybrid children’s dance camp– we will open with limited physical dance spots, strict rules, and Zoom online class availability simultaneously.
+THE INDUSTRY is a hybrid children’s dance camp and studio – we will open with limited physical dance spots, strict rules, and Zoom online class availability simultaneously.

 PLEASE PRINT AND POST THIS DOCUMENT SO YOU AND YOUR STUDENT ARE FULLY AWARE AND COMPLIANT.
 THANK YOU.

 - Limited number of students in every studio

 - Keep same level students grouped in a studio with minimal movement and crossover within THE INDUSTRY

 - The wearing of masks and in what capacity will be dictated by the LA County guidelines – For now, Masks are mandatory with the exception of children 5 years old and below.

 - 1 staff member at Front Entrance and Back Entrance.
 They will: